simpleinjector/Documentation/source/webapiintegration.rst

 .. container:: Note

-    **Note**: For Web API applications the use of the *WebApiRequestLifestyle* is adviced over the *WebRequestLifestyle*.
-Please take a look at the :ref:`Web API Request Object Lifestyle Management wiki page <WebAPIRequest_vs_WebRequest>` for more information.
+    **Note**: For Web API applications the use of the *WebApiRequestLifestyle* is advised over the *WebRequestLifestyle*.
+Please take a look at the :ref:`Web API Request Object Lifestyle Management wiki page <WebAPIRequest-vs-WebRequest>` for more information.

 Given the configuration above, an actual controller could look like this: